-You should note that those withdrawals are treated as income, therefore you pay income tax, PRSI and Universal Social Charge (USC).
+You should note that those withdrawals are treated as income; therefore you pay income tax, PRSI and Universal Social Charge (USC).

 Retire early with a PRSA (Personal Retirement Savings Account)

-From the age of 60, you can access your PRSA, however, if you are retiring from employment, you can take the benefits of your PRSA from age 50.
+From the age of 60, you can access your PRSA.
+However, if you are retiring from employment, you can take the benefits of your PRSA from age 50.

+We would be happy to tell you if retiring early at 60 is worth it or not.
 But, if you have other sources of income and are secure about your finances, don’t hesitate.
 You can always contact a professional and talk to a financial advisor about your project.

-Retire early with a Personal Pension
+How to retire early with a Personal Pension?

-Retire early with a defined contribution scheme
+How to retire early with a defined contribution scheme?